I’ve come to the rather upsetting conclusion that my boyfriend is codependent.

 Yet I still had this sinking feeling in the pit of my stomach.
 I knew that something was wrong.
-It didn’t feel like a healthy relationship but I wasn’t sure why.
+It didn’t feel like a healthy relationship, but I wasn’t sure why.

 I just couldn’t quite put my finger on it.

-And I realized that my boyfriend is codependent.
+But then, with a special guru’s help, I realized that my boyfriend is codependent.

 What does codependency mean?

-Before listing the signs I want to explain what codependency means.
+Before listing the signs, I want to explain what codependency means.
 I had heard it once or twice on Dr. Phil or somewhere but I’d never paid much attention.

 Was it something to do with people who had some unhealthy emotional patterns or something?